netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - Use an algorithm to determine the MTU, see Path MTU Discovery in
   {{Section 14.3 of QUIC-TRANSPORT}} and {{Section 5.8 of QUIC-MP}}.
 - Try to look up the path to the client endpoint that is identical to the incoming path.
-This is not recommended because it requires time and effort on the server side, and there is no guarantee that the incoming path is available in the local AS.
+However, this is requires time and effort on the server side, and there is no guarantee that the incoming path is available in the local AS.